napi-bindings/go-napi-sys/README.md

 followings repo:
 - **[Research for N-API](https://github.com/napi-bindings/abi-stable-node-research)**

+This is the first **draft** implementation of a low level binding with N-API written in Go.

 ### Do not install and use it.
 I published the module to reserve the name, but for now it does not work.

 ## This module is under development yet :-)